Film Festival

 The Venice Film Festival in Italy began in 1932 and is the oldest film festival of the world.

-There are thousands of film contests held all over the world these days, ranging from well-known events like the Sundance Film Festival and Slamdance Film Festivals to horror events like the Terror Film Festival in Philadelphia and the Park City Film Music Festival, which is the first film festival in the United States honoring music in motion pictures.
+There are thousands of Film Contests held all over the world these days, ranging from well-known events like the Sundance Film Festival and Slamdance Film Festivals to horror events like the Terror Film Festival in Philadelphia and the Park City Film Music Festival, which is the first film festival in the United States honouring music in Motion Pictures.

-The COVID-19 epidemic has caused a considerable evolution in film festivals.
+The pandemic has caused a considerable Evolution of Film Festivals.
 Virtual or hybrid festivals were chosen.
-The film business, which was already experiencing significant disruption from streaming services, has seen yet another significant change.
-Films that are screened at festivals now have even less time before they are released online.
+The Film Business, which was already experiencing significant disruption from Film Streaming Services, has seen yet another significant change.
+Films that are screened at Film Festivals now have even less time before they are released online.

 Objectives of Film Festivals

 is becoming more and more divided.
 They allow to hear a vast diversity of voices from the split territories since they speak several languages.
-Compared to TV news, the information you receive is far more sophisticated, and you have the opportunity to talk with the subjects or witnesses directly.
+Compared to TV News, the information you receive is far more sophisticated, and you have the opportunity to talk with the subjects or witnesses directly.
+Therefore Film Festivals captivate viewers and maintain their enthusiasm for Moving Pictures.

 Significant Film Festivals